PerformanC/CogLink/README.md

 ## Documentation

-We don't have documentation, but you can take on the guides and see what is the need since there will have everything briefly explained.
+We have a Doxygen made documentation, you can see it [here](https://performanc.github.io/CoglinDocs/).

+Instead of using the website, you can manually built the documentation by using the `make gen_docs` command, but be sure that you have Doxygen installed.

 ## Coglink plugins